superisuer/deepseek-jailbreak/README.md

 ### 3. Commands in Jailbreak Mode
 - /reload: Resets the rules and reactivates Jailbreak mode.
 - /stop: Ends the session and forgets all previous instructions.
+- /fullmode: additional AI bypass, thanks RagnarekUA.

 ---

 ### 4. How to install?
-- Download "bypass.txt" from the repository.
+- Download "bypass2.0.txt" from the repository.
 - Open DeepSeek app and choose this file.
 - Send this file to AI and enjoy!
 -